liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 date. -Cody -->

 Before beginning, make sure your application is ready for the Export/Import and Staging frameworks by running Service Builder in your application.
+Using Service Builder to create staged models is not required, but is recommended since it generates many requirements for you.
 To ensure Service Builder recognizes your entity as a staged model, you must set the `uuid` attribute to `true` in your `service.xml` file and have the following columns declared:

 - `companyId`
 - `groupId`